AlexanderMattheis/bitcorn-client-v1-DEPRECATED/README.md

 # Alexander Mattheis Webpage
 This repository contains my currently fictitious website to test out the Ember Framework and modern webpage implementation.
-It contains a full implemented pagination and a search bar which can be used to find tagged objects on my website.
+It includes a full implemented pagination and a search bar which can be used to find tagged objects on my website.

 On that website you can download my creations like vector-graphics,